tzschmidt/Railway-Scheduling/instances/README.md

   <image src=https://github.com/tzschmidt/Railway-Scheduling/assets/59642899/719c5a8b-a864-49f7-a547-9c6b22623015 width=200 height=200>
 - `5x5x2-switches`: is a 5x5 grid with 2 agents and multiple switches \
   <image src=https://github.com/tzschmidt/Railway-Scheduling/assets/59642899/77527dbb-3982-4151-9181-429cc75aa2e0 width=200 height=200>
-- `5x5x2-wait`: is a 5x5 grid where one agent is garanteed to require waiting \
+- `5x5x2-wait`: is a 5x5 grid where one agent is guaranteed to require waiting \
   <image src=https://github.com/tzschmidt/Railway-Scheduling/assets/59642899/c2eb2adf-6e76-4c03-9ca0-89644ff5e734 width=200 height=200>
 - `7x7x4-circle`: is a instance with 4 agents on a 7x7 grid that need to move in a circle but could  also stall if the solver doesn't take an optimal path \
   <image src=https://github.com/tzschmidt/Railway-Scheduling/assets/59642899/4bd6f031-6700-4b8a-af3e-b20d17ba951c width=200 height=200>